 Women of Smeal Initiative

-The "Women of Smeal" initiative is designed to provide forums for discussing and encouraging women's leadership through networking and mentoring.
+The "Women of Smeal" initiative is designed to provide forums for discussing and encouraging women's leadership.
 It is both raising awareness of existing initiatives, and also creating new opportunities for personal and professional development.
 The initiative, which grew from cross-constituent requests, includes alumni and students as well as our faculty and staff colleagues.

 Several avenues already provide these connections, and they are outlined below.
-However, if you have information or ideas about other initiatives underway or new ways to embrace the resources we have among us, please share them with the "Women of Smeal" Steering Group: Meg Brower, Jamie Campbell, Rebecca Cianci, Gwen Cohen, Jennifer Eury (chair), Meg Handley, Carrie Marcinkevage, and Kurt Podlogar.
+However, if you have information or ideas about other initiatives underway or new ways to embrace the resources we have among us, please share them with the "Women of Smeal" Steering Group: Tara Banerjee, Meg Brower, Jamie Campbell (Ex-Officio), Rebecca Cianci, Jennifer Crispell, Jennifer Eury (Chair), Meg Handley, Carrie Marcinkevage, Sue Purdum, and student representatives from MBA Women International (WMBA), Multicultural Women’s Forum, and Women in Business.

 WMBA is dedicated to enhancing the personal, professional, and economic development of graduate business women and promoting professional, philanthropic, and social networking opportunities.
 From speed networking to “Careers and Cupcakes,” WMBA is an active catalyst for the advancement of women in their respective fields.
 View the MBA Student Exchange Calendar to see a list of upcoming events.
 Join WMBA for a discussion on LinkedIn.